10 Exercises For Living With Loss

 7. Put together a collage, altar, memory book, picture frame, treasure box, video or audiotape/CD about the person who died.
 One family made a video of their father/husband before he died, which brought them great comfort in later years.
 A child I know routinely goes to the memory book she made after her father’s death.

 8. Write, talk and/or have a verbal conversation with, too or about the person who has passed away.
 Many people find that talking to the deceased helps soften the effects of their physical absence and supports them in maintaining an ongoing (though different) relationship and connection with the person who has died.

 Don’t let this list stop you from finding your own way to act, walk, crawl, run, jump or dance on your unique, individual journey of living with the reality of loss.
 You don’t have to ignore or try to “get over” grief and mourning by avoiding or suppressing it.
-Use it as a catalyst, as fertilizer, as and open door for change, growth and transformation.
-Don’t just sit there, DO something!
+Use it as a catalyst, as fertilizer, as an open door for change, growth, and transformation.